 -Division Winners will be decided by division record first and decided by the JBL Tiebreaker Criteria if needed.

 -Division Winners will enter and be eligible for the JBL Playoffs automatically.

-- Division Winners will be seeded first in the JBL Playoffs and decided by using overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to decide seeding.
+- Division Winners will be seeded first in the JBL Playoffs and decided by using the overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to decide to seed.

 -JBL Playoffs will begin the following week after the regular season at predetermined locations by JBL and Continue on a weekly basis until the Super Bowl at a predetermined location by JBL.

 - The higher seeded team will be considered the Home Team and occupy the Home Team side of the Field.
 (Exception to this rule would be if a Team hosting the Playoff or Super Bowl game is the lower seed, the higher seeded team will then concede the Home Side of the Field and in that case, the Down Markers will be operated on the Home Side of the Field.)